-If you have forgotten to preserve your opened bottle of wine then put the wine to good use!
-There is no need to waste a good wine.
+If you have forgotten to preserve your opened bottle of wine, then put the wine to good use!
+There is no need to waste a glass of good wine.
 Use the wine in your cooking or if it has turned to vinegar, use it as a delicious salad dressing.
-Another alternative is to freeze leftover wine in ice-cubes trays and keep for cooking.
+Another alternative is to freeze leftover wine in ice-cubes trays and keep it for cooking.
 A top tip we have learnt is to write the date of opening on the wine bottle label so you can keep track of the number of days passed.

-Sparkling wine is an exception and does not bode well with the above stated preservation methods.
-Instead you can use a sparkling wine bottle stopper which is perfect for ‘keeping the fizz’ and maintains a seal for up to three days!
+Sparkling wine is an exception and does not bode well with the above-stated preservation methods.
+Instead, you can use a sparkling wine bottle stopper which is perfect for 'keeping the fizz' and maintains a seal for up to three days!
 However, we all know sparkling wine is rarely left untouched…

 Organic wine is generally regarded as more fragile than other red wines and will lose quality quickly.
-Light coloured red wines, such as Zinfandel, Grenache, Beaujolais and most rosés lose their flavour and aromas once opened, so please bear this in mind when choosing a light coloured red wine.
+Light coloured red wines, such as Zinfandel, Grenache, Beaujolais, and most rosés lose their flavour and aromas once opened, so please bear this in mind when choosing a light coloured red wine.

 We have a ‘Wine Storage Temperature Guide’ so you know what the optimum storage temperature is for your favourite bottles of wine!

-If you want advice or information on wine preservation methods that we offer then please feel free to contact us at any time.
+If you want advice or information on wine preservation methods that we offer then, please feel free to contact us at any time.